LF-digitala-kanaler/LFDS/content/components/web/navigations/pagination.md

       Our pagination is one of the components which have gone through the most design iterations and discussions.
-Please refer to Design rationale below for why this particular design has triumphed over alternatives.
+Please refer to [Design rationale](#design-rationale) below for why this particular design has triumphed over alternatives.

+      Layoutwise the pagination is really simple: the number of pages available is listed with a visible number for each page.
+The styling of the numbering depends on where in the flow the user is:

+      * **Previous pages** have a white background with a blue text.
+By default the page number is clickable and lets the user return to that specific page.
+On hover the number is underlined.

+      * The **current page** has a blue background with a white text.

+      * **Upcoming pages** have a white background and grey text.